Taronga Zoo: Australia's first elephant births

 At 3.04 am on 4 July 2009, Thong Dee, an Asian elephant, gave birth to a male calf named Luk Chai.
 He is the first calf born in Australia.
 Thong Dee, and his father Gung, were two of the eight elephants imported into Australia to participate in the Australasian Conservation Breeding Program.

 The baby elephant was a major tourist attraction, with thousands of visitors attending the zoo just to see him.

 A second baby Asian elephant was thought to have died during labour on 8 March 2010.
 The calf's 18-year-old mother Porntip was in and out of labour over the week beforehand, after a pregnancy lasting almost two years.

 Zoo keepers and veterinarians were concerned about the progress of the labour, with Porntip showing unusual movements and behaviour.
 An ultrasound revealed that the calf was unconscious in the birth canal, and the zoo announced on 8 March 2010 that the calf was believed to be dead.
 On 10 March 2010 at 3:27 am, the live male calf was born.
 He was subsequently named Pathi Harn, a Thai expression meaning "miracle".
 Pathi Harn's father is Bong Su, of the Melbourne Zoo, and was artificially conceived.

 In October 2012, Pathi Harn critically injured his keeper by crushing her against a pole; the keeper survived.

 The zoo's last two elephants, females Pak Boon and Tang Mo left in April 2025 to live at Monarto Safari Park to be joined by three elephants from Perth Zoo and Auckland Zoo there.
+Their former exhibit was then made into an exhibit called Rhino Reserve for Hari, the male greater one-horned rhinoceros, born at Taronga Western Plains Zoo, Dubbo in October 2021, and transferred from there in December 2025, and three water buffaloes as companions.